darekkacban/dotnet5-app/SOLUTION.md

 3. Mapping issue cause a test fail.
 I found a bug in TodoItemEditFields class constructor, where Importance was always set to Importance.Medium.
 It The property should be assigned a constructor parameter, and this is a solution: Importance = importance; Test passed and are green now.
+4. Display friendly name instead of a property name.
+I solved this problem by adding [DisplayAttribute] in 2 view model classes:
+TodoItemEditFields - now the field is called more user friendly in edit fiew TodoItemCreateFields - I did similar change in creating view.
+A small bonus to this task:)

+The shape of attribute is as follows:
+[Display(Name = "Responsible Party")]

+5.